Online learning and academic literacies development resources

 Individual advice and guidance: appointments

-- is available through face to face, email or virtual (e.g. Skype) appointments up to 3 times a year.
+- appointments are available face to face, email or virtual (e.g. Skype)

 - Academic skills appointments can be booked online via https://uoclibrary.simplybook.it/v2/